Chatmosphere/chatmosphere-app/ABOUT.md

 ## Code of Conduct

+We're working with the [Citizen Code of Conduct](CODE_OF_CONDUCT.md) in order to make this project a respectful and happy space.

 ## Technologies

 We're building in the jitsi API and want to develop a plugin, that allows everyone to use our tool.